pablobfonseca/pablobfonseca.github.io/_posts/2016-07-17-welcome-to-my-blog.markdown

 workflow, life (why not?) and more stuff.

-I hope you like the contents that is going to be posted here, if you have any contribuition, please write it down in the comments bellow.
+I hope you like the contents that is going to be posted here, if you have any contribution, please write it down in the comments bellow.

 Thank you!